-As a licensed sponsor, the Home Office considers that businesses will benefit directly from migration and as such are expected to play their part in ensuring that the immigration system is not abused.
-Once a business obtains the title of a licenced sponsor it is expected to comply with its sponsor duties and it must take responsibility for each migrant it has sponsored to work for them.
+As a licensed sponsor, the Home Office considers that businesses and educators will benefit directly from migration and as such are expected to play their part in ensuring that the immigration system is not abused.
+Once a business or educational institution obtains the title of a licenced sponsor it is expected to comply with its sponsor duties and it must take responsibility for each migrant it has sponsored to work or study.
 Failure to comply with the Home Office Sponsor Licence duties can result either in a Sponsor Licence Suspension or a Sponsor Licence Revocation.

 Tier 2 Sponsor Licence Suspension/Revocation

 The Home Office has the power to suspend a business’s Sponsor’s Licence if they believe the organisation or key personnel are breaching their duties and pose a threat to immigration control.
 In these circumstances, the Home Office will suspend the licence temporarily whilst they make further enquiries and the business will have its name removed from the Home Office’s register for Sponsors.
 The Home Office will inform businesses by way of a letter and they may be given the opportunity to make representations as to why their Tier 2 Sponsor Licence should not be revoked.

 Tier 2 Immediate Revocation of a Sponsor Licence

 The following are some of the reasons for the Home Office to revoke your Sponsor Licence straight with immediate effect:

 - You are found to have provided false information in support of your Sponsor Licence application;